demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Containment_Plan_README.md

-This playbook handles all the incident containment actions available with XSIAM, including the following tasks:
+This playbook handles all the incident containment actions available with Cortex XSIAM, including the following tasks:
 * Isolate endpoint
 * Disable account
 * Quarantine file